 Of course, none of this matters if your sole interest in watching political theatre is validation of views your already hold.
 But if you’re hoping it has some influence on the world – and I hope that’s what you want if you’re watching it – you should feel very short-changed when a theatre company settles for audience approval.

-This is just a general statement of why it’s so easy to produce ineffectual political theatre; in terms of the specific barriers between political theatre and effective politics, I can identify four:
+This is just a general statement of why it’s so easy to produce ineffectual political theatre; in terms of the specific barriers between political theatre and effective politics, I can identify five:

 Problem 1: Bad political arguments